gloryofrobots/arza/README.md

 * ARZASTD = environment variable ARZASTD which must contain path to global stdlib.
 If ARZASTD is empty, all required modules must be in STD directory

 #### Loading order
-* prelude.arza.
-If prelude is absent execution will be terminated.
-All names declared in prelude would be visible in all other modules
-* stdlib modules used by runtime (derive.arza, bool.arza, num.arza, bit.arza, env.arza, string.arza, symbol.arza, vector.arza, list.arza, function.arza, fiber.arza, trait.arza, tuple.arza, map.arza, seq.arza, lazy.arza, datatype.arza)
-* running script (in our case program.arza).
-After loading this sript arza searches for function named 'main' and executes it.
-Result of 'main' function would be result of the program